 Back in the past, the sinister building of No. 5631, Victoria Ave shelters a diligent and righteous man: Abraham Mortimer.
-By restlessly scurrying about in his little empire – the Cataract Coffin Factory – he keeps a watchful eye on his property at all times.
-Pranks played on him by young hooligans in the dark of the night cause mounting aggravation and soon turn Mr. Mortimer into a fully-fledged paranoiac.
+He restlessly scurries about in his little empire – the Cataract Coffin Factory – to keep a watchful eye on his property at all times.
+Pranks played on him by boisterous youngsters in the dark of the night cause mounting aggravation and soon turn Mr. Mortimer into a fully-fledged paranoiac.
 But then destiny strikes at the Coffin Factory …

 The Nightmares Fear Factory ‘guarantees spine tingling entertainment’ to anyone prepared to volunteer for a hair-raising experience of the ‘living-daylight’ variety.

 Sharing Corporate Goose Pimples